RocketryIITKGP/Subsystem_Resources/README.md

-# Subsystem Resources
+# Avionics Subsystem Resources
-Navigate to the Subsystem-Specific Resources here.
+Avionics Learning and Development Resources can be found here.